Your spouse or unmarried children under 21 may accompany you while you pursue a program of study, research, or teaching in the United States.

 - Your I-94 or copy of front and back side of card

-- Your financial documentation (e.g. bank statement; proof of graduate assistantship, letter from employer or sponsor)
+- Your financial documentation for your F-1 status (e.g. bank statement; proof of graduate assistantship, letter from employer or sponsor)

-- Financial documentation for F-2 dependent (e.g. bank statement, letter from sponsor, etc.)
+- Financial documentation for all F-2 dependents (e.g. bank statement, letter from sponsor, etc.)

 Your dependents should contact their local U.S. Embassy/Consular Office and follow the procedures for F-2 visa application.